CMSgov/bcda-static-site/index.md

 * **What if my ACO participates in a CMS Innovation Center model?** BCDA’s initial goal is to provide bulk beneficiary claims data that meets the needs of Shared Savings Program ACOs.
 In the months ahead, BCDA’s research team will begin learning about the data needs of Innovation Center Model ACOs, in order to begin accommodating those ACOs in the API in the future.
 While the sandbox environment focuses on the needs of Shared Savings Program ACOs, all ACOs and their vendor partners are invited to explore the sandbox and give their feedback.

-* **Note:** Some data fields have not yet been mapped from CCLFs to BCDA; The Blue Button API team is working hard to map all of the CCLF fields in the near future.
+* **Note:** Some data fields have not yet been mapped from CCLFs to BCDA; The Beneficiary FHIR Data Server (BFD) API team is working hard to map all of the CCLF fields in the near future.

 ## Getting Started
   Moving from the CCLF file structure to BCDA’s FHIR-based API is a fairly big change.
 BCDA provides documentation and user guides to help Shared Savings Program ACOs at any stage of technical understanding learn how to interact with the API and the data.